Shreya3145/Shreya3145/README.md

 ### About Me

-🎓 Sophomore at Panimalar Engineering College, Chennai
+🎓 Pre-final year at Panimalar Engineering College, Chennai
 👩‍💻 Pursuing B.Tech in Computer Science and Business Systems
 🔍 CGPA: 8.97